TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 In Basic Integration, you load a short link we provide into your Native Webview.
   - All features work except external links.
 Universal Links typically do work depending on your app's webview policy.
-  - This is often a Location Code endpoint.
+  - This is often to display a Location Code endpoint.
-  - If you use the Coordinates endpoint, coordinate information must be manually set in the URL.
-This requires that you have already requested user permission for Location Services, determined the user's latitude and longitude and added those parameters to the URL.
-This is appropriate for showing a user's location at a specific moment.
-If you need the app to follow the user's movements, you will need to reload the app with a new URL each time the user moves.
+  - With the Coordinates endpoint, the app does not continue to track the user.

 ## Advanced Integration

 In Advanced Integration, you use the Plugin code we provide to load.
   - All features work including external links (CMW provides plugin to handle external app redirects)
-  - This provides full integration with Coordinates endpoint (CMW provides plugin to hook into Location Services)
+  - This provides full integration with Coordinates endpoint and continues to track the user's location (CMW provides plugin to hook into Location Services)

 ### iOS